Your Voice Matters

 1. Independence matters — but it can still come with limits

 People spoke positively about the freedom their chair gives them, but that did not mean life felt unrestricted.
 Many still avoid certain places, activities or situations because of terrain, access, weather, space constraints, or the risk of getting stuck.
-The chair creates independence, but it can also shape where people feel confident going.
+The chair creates independence, but it can also influence where people feel confident going.

 2. When something goes wrong, it affects far more than the chair